Dershowitz to Newsmax: Hiding Jan. 6 Tapes 'Unconstitutional'

 "The American public has the right to see it all and make their own judgment," Dershowitz told host Rob Schmitt.
 "I am not a supporter of what happened on Jan.
 6. I'm not a supporter of the president's speech.
 I am a supporter of full transparency about everything."

-Dershowitz also denounced Democrats on the House Weaponization Subcommittee who called Twitter Files authors "so-called journalists" and tried to get them to revealing their sources for the Twitter Files.
+Dershowitz also denounced Democrats on the House Weaponization Subcommittee who called Twitter Files authors "so-called journalists" and tried to get them to reveal their sources for the Twitter Files.

 "I don't want to be associated with any of those folks," Dershowitz, a self-proclaimed liberal Democrat, told Schmitt.
 "I vote Democrat most of the time — not all of the time.